GiulianoCornacchia/METIS/README.md

 1. FLEP (Forward-Looking Edge Penalization): FLEP estimates the position of each vehicle and applies penalties only to unvisited edges in real-time.
 By considering the dynamic traffic conditions, FLEP ensures accurate penalization, leading to more informed routing decisions.

-2. KMD (K-most diverse near shortest path): KMD (a state-of-the-art AR method, see X) generates a set of candidate routes between the trip's origin and destination.
+2. Route Candidates Generation: K-most diverse near shortest path (KMD), a state-of-the-art AR method, generates a set of candidate routes between the trip's origin and destination.
 By considering multiple destinations and computing the shortest paths, KMD provides a range of potential routes for assignment.

 3. Route Scoring: The route scoring phase assigns scores to the candidate routes based on various factors, including the K-road measure and road capacity.
 This measure characterizes the routes in terms of their constituent edges, allowing for evaluation based on origin, destination, and road capacity.
 The scoring function helps select the most optimal route for assignment.